-To respect the privacy of the security researcher, only the measurements (for example, hashes) of the executables or kernel cache and the security research device identifiers are sent to Apple during personalization.
+To respect the privacy of the security researcher, only the measurements (for example, hashes) of the executables or kernel cache and the security research device identifiers are sent to Apple during personalisation.
 Apple doesn’t receive the content of the cryptex being loaded onto the device.

 To avoid having a malicious party attempt to masquerade a research device as a user device to trick a target into using it for everyday usage, the security research device has the following differences: